WeblateOrg/weblate/docs/admin/customize.rst

 Beginners <https://www.python.org/about/gettingstarted/>`_ which explains the basics and will point you to further tutorials.

-We're about to write custom Python code and we need place to store it - it's called a module in Python.
-Late we need to place somewhere where the Python interpreter can import it - either in system path (usually something like :file:`/usr/lib/python3.7/site-packages/`) or in Weblate directory, which is also added to the interpreter search path.
+We're about to write some custom Python code (called a module) and we need a place to store it - either in the system path (usually something like :file:`/usr/lib/python3.7/site-packages/`) or in the Weblate directory, which is also added to the interpreter search path.

 The best approach is to create a proper Python package out of your customization:

-1. Place your Python module with check into folder which will match your package name.
-We're using `weblate_customization` in following examples.
-2. Add empty :file:`__init__.py` file to the same directory.
-This ensures Python can import this whole package.
+1. Create a folder for your package (we will use `weblate_customization`).
-3. Write :file:`setup.py` in parent directory to describe your package:
+2. Inside, create a :file:`setup.py` file to describe the package:

     .. code-block:: python